-We used to be physically closer, kissing, cuddling, but I felt that I was the aggressor so I backed off.
+We were physically closer, kissing, cuddling, but I felt that I was the aggressor so I backed off.
 After that there wasn’t any close contact, but he continued to want to see me and we had deep conversations.
 The last time we saw each other (before I “lost it”) he actually began asking me more about me. :/

-I realize a slow start to a relationship is definitely more likely to result in a true connection, but I felt we were going backwards.
-He sends mixed signals and I was feeling used since we’ve never been out, he always comes to my house to hang out.
+I realize a slow start to a relationship is more likely to result in a true connection, but I felt we were going backwards.
+His mixed signals left me feeling used since we’ve never been out and he always comes to my house to hang out.
 He doesn’t try to get me in bed either.
 I’m a little older than he is and I feel more like a confidant or big sister type than a romantic interest.

-What I need to know is if there’s any hope that he really does like me and what, if anything, I can do at this point to undue the unpleasant feelings I gave him by saying I was done?
-I know I shouldn’t chase him.
-I guess I just need to know if there is anything I can/should do to let him know that the door is open and it’s okay to contact me and that his interactions with me won’t be unpleasant vs just hoping he’ll miss me enough to contact me.
+Is there’s any hope that he really does like me and what, if anything, I can do at this point to undue the unpleasant feelings I gave him by saying I was done?
+I know I shouldn’t chase him, but want to know if there is anything I can or should do to let him know that the door is open.
+He needs to know it’s okay to contact me and our interactions won’t be unpleasant vs. me just hoping he’ll miss me enough to contact me.

 I finally “get it” about what I need to do – after all of these years – and I just hope it’s not too late for us.
-Until recently I hadn’t dated for 4 years.
-This guy is the only one I’ve dated since I started dating again that has held my interest.
+Until recently I hadn’t dated for 4 years and this is the only guy who has held my interest.

 I think you are right about being his confidant and not a romantic interest.
 You can’t be “going slow at the start” since you are not at the beginning of dating with this guy.
 The “going backwards” comment you made is more accurate.
 He’s treating you like a friend, and not a very good one if he doesn’t follow through on his promises to help you.

-When a man confides in a woman, that does demonstrate a level of trust.
-But, without reliable communication, regular dates, romance or physical intimacy, I don’t think you should take this as a sign of interest.
-It’s all about him and his needs the way you describe it, since he doesn’t even take you out!
+When a man confides in a woman, that demonstrates a level of trust.
+But, without reliable communication, regular dates, romance or physical intimacy, I don’t think you should take this as a sign of love interest.
+It’s all about him and his needs the way you describe it.
+He doesn’t even take you out!
 No wonder you feel used.

 This man benefits tremendously from your friendship and emotional support.
 But it’s all on his terms.
 Sometimes women offer emotional support in the hopes of getting love in return.
 You might want to read this other dating after divorce post for more details.